samuelsycamore/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 Here are a few examples:

 :::info
-The examples below are using the desktop and mobile variants of the pickers, but the behavior is exactly the same when using the responsive variant (`DatePicker`, `TimePicker`, ...) on a mobile or desktop environment.
+The examples below are using the desktop and mobile variants of the pickers, but the behavior is exactly the same when using the responsive variant (`<DatePicker />`, `TimePicker`, ...) on a mobile or desktop environment.
 :::

 - ```tsx